Why study this course

 Teaching is by a dedicated team of research-active academic staff, and there are also some lectures by colleagues from Cardiff School of Biosciences, School of Medicine and Cardiff & Vale NHS Trust.

-An added advantage of this MEng Medical Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-There are currently more than 65 destination universities on four continents.
+An added advantage of this MEng Medical Engineering (International) course is that one semester is spent studying engineering through the medium of English at one of our partner universities overseas.
+In the past, our students have visited universities in Australia and the USA.

 - A thorough grounding in the fundamentals of medical engineering if you choose a BEng course